NS Savannah

-NS Savannah was the first nuclear-powered merchant ship.
-She was built in the late 1950s at a cost of $46.9 million (including a $28.3 million nuclear reactor and fuel core) and launched on July 21, 1959.
-She was funded by United States government agencies.
-Savannah was a demonstration project for the potential use of nuclear energy.
-The ship was named after SS Savannah, the first steamship to cross the Atlantic ocean.
-She was in service between 1962 and 1972 as one of only four nuclear-powered cargo ships ever built.
-(The Soviet ice-breaker Lenin, launched on December 5, 1957, was the first nuclear-powered civil ship.)
+NS Savannah was the first nuclear-powered merchant ship, launched on July 21, 1959, two years after the Soviet ice-breaker Lenin, the first nuclear-powered civilian vessel.
+A demonstration project for the potential peacetime uses of nuclear energy, she was built in the late 1950s at a cost of $46.9 million (including a $28.3 million nuclear reactor and fuel core) Savannah was given the new designation "NS" for "Nuclear Ship", replacing the traditional commercial vessel prefix "SS" for "Screw Steamer", and was named after SS Savannah, the first steamship to cross the Atlantic ocean.
+She was funded by United States government agencies as part of President Dwight D. Eisenhower's 1955 "Atoms for Peace" program, and was in service between 1962 and 1972 as one of only four nuclear-powered cargo ships ever built.

-Savannah was deactivated in 1971 and after several moves has been moored at Pier 13 of the Canton Marine Terminal in Baltimore, Maryland, since 2008.
+Savannah was deactivated in 1971 and after several moves was moored at Pier 13 of the Canton Marine Terminal in Baltimore, Maryland in 2008.

 Origin

-In 1955, President Dwight Eisenhower proposed building a nuclear-powered merchant ship as a showcase for his "Atoms for Peace" initiative.
-The next year, Congress authorized Savannah as a joint project of the Atomic Energy Commission, the Maritime Administration (MARAD), and the Department of Commerce.
+In 1955, President Dwight D. Eisenhower proposed building a nuclear-powered merchant ship as a showcase for his "Atoms for Peace" initiative.
+The next year, the United States Congress authorized Savannah as a joint project of the Atomic Energy Commission, the Maritime Administration (MARAD), and the Department of Commerce.

 She was designed by George G. Sharp, Incorporated, of New York City.
 Her keel was laid down by the New York Shipbuilding Corporation at Camden, New Jersey.
 Her nuclear reactor was manufactured by Babcock & Wilcox.
-She was christened by US First Lady Mamie Eisenhower at the ship's launching on July 21, 1959.
+She was christened by U.S. First Lady Mamie Eisenhower at the ship's launching on July 21, 1959.

 In 1969, Savannah became the first nuclear-powered ship to dock in New York City.
-She was a centerpiece for a citywide information festival called "Nuclear Week In New York."
+She was a centerpiece for a citywide information festival called "Nuclear Week In New York".
 Thousands of people toured Savannah and attended related special events.
 These included demonstrations of advancements in peaceful uses of atomic energy, such as food products preserved by radiation, new applications for technology and many information and education programs.
 The Tonight Show Starring Johnny Carson featured "Nuclear Week In New York" on two programs.
 Dr. Glenn T. Seaborg, Chairman of the Atomic Energy Commission, was the featured speaker and President Eisenhower was honoured for his introduction of the global Atoms for Peace program.
 The appearance of Savannah and the Nuclear Week festival program was designed and implemented by Charles Yulish Associates and supported by contributions from leading energy companies.